Categories: Life

 Trail Coffee

-If you like the idea of supporting a smaller company that makes excellent instant coffee, give Outdoor Herbivore a try.
+If you like supporting a smaller company that makes excellent instant coffee, give Outdoor Herbivore a try.
 This coffee hits the spot on the trail!
-Made from 100% Columbian freeze-dried coffee beans, the ground fully dissolves in hot water and cold water, which means no coffee ground waste.
+Made from 100% Columbian freeze-dried coffee beans, the ground fully dissolves in hot and cold water, eliminating coffee ground waste.
 The entire pouch will make 14+ cups of 8 oz. of dark roast coffee (depending on desired strength), making it ideal for coffee lovers or sharing.
-Costing less than 60 cents per cup, it is more economical than corresponding quality stick packs.
-Rich and balanced flavor with chocolatey notes.
+It costs less than 60 cents per cup and is more economical than corresponding quality stick packs.
+Enjoy a rich, balanced flavor with delightful chocolatey notes.

 If you prefer individual stick packets that make a single cup of coffee, we recommend Alpine Start.